Your browser version is no longer supported, so you may experience issues while using this site.

 6. Switch to efficient lighting

-Lighting accounts for between 8 and 15 per cent of your household's electricity usage6, but you can halve this by switching to an energy-efficient lighting option.
+By making the switch to an energy-efficient lighting option in your household, you can greatly reduce your electricity usage.
 Audit the light sources in your home to see where improvements can be made – whether you use dimmers, downlights or something else entirely.
 Remember: while installing entirely new lights will require an electrician, you can DIY by simply switching the type of light bulb you use.

 7. Unplug everything